LunarG/VulkanTools/vktrace/vktrace.md

 ## Trace Tools Enviroment Variables

-Several environment variables can be set to change the behavior of vktrace/vkrepay:
+Several environment variables can be set to change the behavior of vktrace/vktrace layer:

  - VKTRACE_PMB_ENABLE